ViktorLaurens/MA1_Project/README.md

 ### 3. Configuration and Customization
 - **Parameter Tuning**: Allows users to configure various parameters of the motion planning algorithms to adapt them to specific scenarios.
+- **Algorithm Extension**: Offers a modular architecture that enables users to extend the repository with additional motion planning algorithms.
+- **Does not yet include**:
   - **Algorithm Comparison**: Provides tools for comparing the performance and efficiency of different motion planning algorithms.
-- **Algorithm Extension**: Offers a modular architecture that enables users to extend the repository with additional motion planning algorithms.

 ## Documentation